hbkpancakes/upnext/README.md

 6. After setting up the driver location, you will be asked to specify your browser profile location.
 This is different for each browser (Chrome and Firefox), and can be different by computer.

+   IMPORTANT RECOMMENDATION: I HIGHLY recommend creating a BRAND NEW profile for your respective browser.
+   Once you have one created, login to your Youtube account and be sure to save the creditials.
+Also, ensure your login history is not cleared when you exit your browser.
+NOTE: This new profile DOES NOT need to be your main browser profile, and you can switch back to your main profile with more secure settings after creation.
+This new profile is only needed for successful login to your Youtube account.

+   You can still clear cookies, login info, etc on your main browser profile.

    The general location of your created profiles are:

    Firefox: C:\Users\user name\AppData\Roaming\Mozilla\Firefox\Profiles\somerandomstring.ProfileName